wdi-sf-september-2014/apartment_lab_with_sequelize/README.md

   * A Manager model and its migrations
   * A Tenant model and its migrations
 * Run the migrations
+* Set up your `app.js` file with all the basic modules you need
+* Make sure that the app starts on `localhost:3000`
+* Set up your routes, and their function handlers
 * Use the sequelize models to display all managers in the appropriate view
 * Use the sequelize models to display all tenants of a manager in the appropriate view
+* Write create/update/delete on tenants and managers, using the models' ORM methods

 ### Bonus